DataDog/documentation/content/en/security/application_security/threats/threat-intelligence.md

 ## Behavior across Cloud SIEM, APM, and ASM

-Use the table below to understand how to find threat intelligence information for the Datadog services in use:
+The table below shows the availability of threat intelligence information for Datadog services:

 |Service|Other services in use|Description|
 |---|---|---|